Standard position for surfaces in link complements in arbitrary 3-manifolds: Weakly generalized alternating link complements

+Thus for example a surface with no compressing disks on one side will have infinite hat-representativity.

-A generalized diagram $\pi(L)$ is said to be \emph{alternating} if for each region of $\Pi \setminus\pi(L)$, each boundary component of the region is alternating, i.e.\ it can be given an orientation such that crossings run from under to over in the direction of orientation.
-A generalized diagram $\pi(L)$ is said to be \emph{checkerboard colorable} if each region of $\Pi \setminus\pi(L)$ can be oriented so that the induced orientation on each region's boundary is alternating: crossings run from under to over in the direction of orientation.
+A generalized diagram $\pi(L)$ is said to be \emph{alternating} if for each region of $\Pi-\pi(L)$, each boundary component of the region is alternating, i.e.\ it can be given an orientation such that crossings run from under to over in the direction of orientation.
+An alternating generalized diagram $\pi(L)$ is said to be \emph{checkerboard colorable} if each region of $\Pi-\pi(L)$ can be oriented so that the induced orientation on each region's boundary is alternating: crossings run from under to over in the direction of orientation.
 Given a checkerboard colorable diagram, regions on opposite sides of an edge of $\pi(L)$ will have opposite orientations.
 We can color all regions with one orientation white, and all regions with the opposite orientation shaded.

 \begin{example} \reffig{CheckColorable}, left, shows a diagram that is alternating on a torus.
 For the outer annular region $A$ of the diagram, the figure shows an orientation assigned to its boundary.
 The crossings run from under to over with this orientation.
 Hence the region is alternating.
 However, this orientation is not induced by an orientation on $A$.
 If we choose an orientation on $A$, and then take the induced orientation on $\bdy A$, one boundary component will be oriented so that crossings run under to over, and the other will be oriented so that crossings run over to under.
 Hence this example is not checkerboard colorable.
+Note it will not be checkerboard colorable regardless of the manifold $Y$ it is embedded within.

-However, the example of \reffig{CheckColorable}, right, shows another diagram of an alternating link on a torus, embedded in $T^2\times I$.
-This link is checkerboard colorable. \end{example}
+However, \reffig{CheckColorable}, right, shows another diagram of an alternating link on a torus, embedded in $Y=T^2\times I$.
+This link diagram is checkerboard colorable. \end{example}